Some of the most celebrated language in

 Although less dense and cryptic than Lady Macbeth’s speech, these lines also feature the use of repetition to indicate ruminations on the inevitability of his wife’s (and his own) death.
 Just as their early style of speaking indicates the inevitability of Duncan's murder, so too does their later style of speaking indicate the inevitability of their own punishment.

 Another of the play’s major stylistic features appears in the language of the witches, who tend to speak in paradoxical riddles that defy clear meaning.
 The witches utter prophecy, and their language, so full of apparent contradiction, makes it nearly impossible to use for actually predicting the future.
 After Macbeth seeks out the witches in Act 4, he obsesses over their claim that “none of woman born / Shall harm Macbeth” (4.1.80–81).
 These words confound Macbeth.
 Since every man must be born by a woman, he convinces himself that he must be untouchable—only to discover too late that Macduff was not born but “was from his mother's womb / Untimely ripped” (5.8.15–16).
 The kind of confusion created by the witches’ riddling style reflects the play's broader concern with equivocal speech—that is, language that is ambiguous and difficult to decipher.
-Such language poses a great threat throughout the play, and in the final act Macbeth himself forbids further equivocation.
-When Macduff admits he had a caesarian birth, Macbeth replies:
+Such language poses a great threat throughout the play, and in the final act, Macbeth himself forbids further equivocation.
+When Macduff admits he had a caesarean birth, Macbeth replies:

 Accursèd be that tongue that tells me so. . . .

 And be these juggling fiends no more believed

 That palter with us in a double sense,

 That keep the word of promise to our ear

 And break it to our hope.
 (5.8.17–20)

 Frustrated with the endless “double sense” that plays tricks on (i.e., “palters with”) him, Macbeth denounces all equivocal speech that breaks its own promises.